/

 Collector’s note: According to the Grand Comics Database, there is a 10p British variant of this issue.

 Character quotable:Zorr will kill you again!
-As easily as Zorr destroyed your PUNY WORLD!” – Zorr, generic space villain (Has anyone noticed how often Marvel’s baddies: 1.
+As easily as Zorr destroyed your PUNY WORLD!” – Zorr, generic space villain (Has anyone else noticed how often Marvel’s baddies: 1.
 Refer to themselves in the first person, and 2.
 Like the word “puny”?)

 A word from the writer/artist/editor/creator: “Nova is a throwback to the days of Spider-Man, of the early Fantastic Four, of Iron Man and the others.
 The days when heroes fought the bad guys, and there weren’t as many questions as to who the bad guys were.” – Marv Wolfman, in an essay on the “Nova Newsline!” page in this issue